In this page

 - Delayed reporting by one quarter to allow time for data to be recorded on child health system databases.

-Note that annual data is extracted at the same time as the last quarter in the year and data for the three previous quarters in the year are not revised.
+- Note that annual data is extracted at the same time as the last quarter in the year and data for the three previous quarters in the year are not revised.
 If there are late submissions of data for contacts which happened in the first three quarters of the year, then these will be counted in the annual data but not in the quarterly data from when they happened.
-As a result annual data may not be the sum of the constituent quarters.
+As a result the annual completion rate is likely to be higher than the rates of the constituent quarterly rates.

 Implementing the programme